Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd-first-vm-creation/guide.en-au.md

 - Manual IP - You must set the IP manually.

 > [!warning]
-> **Warning**: This IP mode only allows you to organize your VCD inventory, but you will still need to configure the IP (or DHCP) inside the VM.
+> **Warning**: This IP mode only allows you to organize yourPublic VCF as-a-Service inventory, but you will still need to configure the IP (or DHCP) inside the VM.
 >

 As for the `Storage Policies`{.action} section, you will only find one possibility: the vSAN default storage policy.